gs354/flood-monitoring-app/README.md

 - API endpoint root URL
 - Paths for a station IDs text file and the directory for saving plot images

-Before first use:
-1. Create the `data` directory for storing station IDs
-2. Create the `plots` directory for saving plot outputs
-3. Run with the `-u` flag to populate the station IDs file

 ## Usage